 Schifrin inserts some noodling and a little riff as Harry begins to investigate the crime scene, and he uses it to tell us the Inspector is getting warm – there’s method in his madness and a little danger too.
 There’s more heightening and orchestral color telling us he’s closer, while subtly illustrating that the character is climbing vertically, and a snippet of Schifrin’s South American roots is also present.
 It sounds like it could easily slip into a vocal, maybe even one like Scorpio’s, depicting the line that separates the pair.
 The cue and sequence end when he finds Scorpio’s letter, with a jagged low string line that acts not just as resolution, but also signifying that this is only just beginning.

 What’s interesting is that this isn’t really a theme for the character, at least as you might expect it to be.
-In fact, there isn’t any kind of the main theme, with Schifrin stating in 1998 that the way Siegel opened the picture didn’t really facilitate one.
+In fact, there isn’t any kind of main theme, with Schifrin stating in 1998 that the way Siegel opened the picture didn’t really facilitate one.
 “Clint arrives at the scene of the crime and is in motion.
-It’s action, it’s investigation, it’s not psychological.
+It’s action, it’s an investigation, it’s not psychological.
 There’s no time to set up a theme for him, the way it was cut, the way the titles were interspersed.”
 So instead of a thematic approach, Schifrin went for style and color and it paid off, even being recognized by Pauline Kael, who correctly stated the score “drives the picture forward”.

 It worked for Schifrin to the point that he continued with the Dirty Harry series to its end, scoring every movie but The Enforcer, which was taken by Jerry Fielding due to unavailability.
 The pair scored their fair share of Eastwood’s other movies; Fielding composed The Outlaw Josey Wales and The Gauntlet while Schifrin wrote Coogan’s Bluff, Joe Kidd, and a haunting, gothic score to The Beguiled.
 But its the first Callahan movie that still sticks with us, not just because it’s a fine movie but because of Schifrin’s mesmerising score that showed us just how far music can go to establishing character as well as mood.